US Route 83

 North Dakota

-US 83 enters North Dakota at the South Dakota state line, near the town of Hague, and runs northward for approximately 68 miles (109 km), serving the small cities of Strasburg and Linton before reaching I-94.
+From South Dakota, US 83 enters North Dakota near the town of Hague, and runs northward for approximately 68 miles (109 km), serving the small cities of Strasburg and Linton before reaching Interstate 94.
 It follows I-94 west to Bismarck, where it resumes a generally northward course as a four-lane highway.

-Headed toward Minot US 83 traverses mostly agricultural land, passing through the some small cities such as Wilton, Washburn and Underwood north to Max.
+Headed toward Minot US 83 traverses mostly agricultural land, passing through the small cities of Wilton, Washburn, and Underwood north to Max.
 Leaving Underwood, US 83 encounters a large strip-mining coal (lignite) operation which can be seen from the roadway in the vicinity of Falkirk.
 North of Coleharbor, US 83 briefly merges both roadways and shares land with an adjacent railroad line in order to cross a viaduct that separates Lake Sakakawea from Lake Audubon.
-North of the lakes, the surroundings return to cropland and grazing land, though a wind farm is located south of Minot.
+North of the lakes, the surroundings return to cropland and grazing land, with a wind farm located south of Minot.

-US 83 passes directly through Minot, where it is known as Broadway, although the Minot Bypass to the west is an alternate route.
-From Minot, the northbound route passes Minot Air Force Base where it returns to a two-lane highway, and shares a roadway with eastbound North Dakota Highway 5 about 30 miles (48 km) north of the base for about 10 miles (16 km).
+The highway passes directly through central Minot as Broadway, the city's primary north-south thoroughfare, with the Minot Bypass to the west as an alternate route.
+After passing Minot Air Force Base, US 83 returns to a two-lane highway; approximately thirty miles (50 km) north of the base, it is co-signed with eastbound State Highway 5 for about ten miles (16 km).
 The highway then diverges from ND 5 to head north through Westhope to the Canadian border.

 Major intersections